 With over 35,000 square miles to explore in Maine, it isn’t that hard to get off-the-beaten path.
 One county in Maine is even bigger than Connecticut and Rhode island combined!
-So when travel came bounding back this year I was eager to escape my confines and explore more of the great outdoors and small towns that give Maine such character.
+Not as many visitors make their way further northeast past Bar Harbor to the region known as Downeast Acadia.

-This post was written as part of a paid partnership with the Downeast Acadia Regional Tourism board and The Maine Highlands.
-I loved my visit to these regions and all opinions are my own.
+This post was written as part of a paid partnership with the Downeast Acadia Regional Tourism board.
+I loved my visit to this region and all opinions are my own.

 Getting There